-In this blog we shall learn how to work with Azure File Storage using Azure Storage Client Library for .NET and Visual Studio 2017 with C# as programming language.
+In this blog, we shall learn how to work with Azure File Storage using Azure Storage Client Library for .NET and Visual Studio 2017 with C# as a programming language.

 For novice Cloud developers, aspiring Cloud architects and all other IT professionals associated with Cloud computing, especially with Microsoft Azure, this blog will explain the importance and capabilities of Microsoft Azure File Storage.

 Azure File storage service,

 For the brevity of this blog, we have created a Microsoft Azure Storage account using the Microsoft Azure portal.
 Click here, to learn how to create an Azure Storage account using the Microsoft Azure portal.
 (Will share article soon) Navigate to Storage Account => Overview section.

 Navigate to Access keys section.
 Copy Storage account name and key (any one).
 We shall require this details in order to get connected with Azure storage account in our application.